Who Can Attend

 This programme qualifies for the INSEAD Certificate in Global Management.

 All sessions take a distinctively international and interactive approach, reflecting the cosmopolitan make-up of the participants and leveraging their rich experience.
-Over four and a half days, you will cover the following topics using a wide variety of stimulating learning materials developed specifically for the programme at INSEAD.
+Over three days, you will cover the following topics using a wide variety of stimulating learning materials developed specifically for the programme at INSEAD.
 Most sessions are anchored in a real-life case study from a family business.

 ADDRESSING THE FAMILY BUSINESS SYSTEM AND CHALLENGES